Green Park tube station: Recent changes

 The new park entrance and street level shelter feature artwork within the Portland stone cladding titled Sea Strata designed by John Maine RA.
 The Diana Fountain was relocated from its original site in the centre of the park to form the centrepiece of the new entrance.

 To help moderate temperatures in the station, a system using cool ground water extracted from boreholes sunk 130 m into the chalk aquifer below London was installed.
 The extracted water passes through a heat exchanger connected to the cast-iron tunnel lining and the warmed water is returned to the aquifer through a second set of boreholes 200 m away.

 Proposal for new connection

-In July 2005, a report, DLR Horizon 2020 Study, for the Docklands Light Railway (DLR) examined "pragmatic development schemes" to expand and improve the DLR network between 2012 and 2020.
+In July 2005, a report, DLR Horizon 2020 Study, for the Docklands Light Railway (DLR) examined schemes to expand and improve the DLR network between 2012 and 2020.
 One of the proposals was an extension of the DLR from Bank to Charing Cross.
 Unused tunnels under Strand constructed as part of Stage 1 of the Fleet line would be enlarged to accommodate the larger DLR trains.
 In 2011, the DLR published a proposal to continue the extension to Victoria via Green Park.
 No further work has been done on these proposals.